HerCath/SimpleLexer/README.md

 the grammar `"?main = 'a' +'A' ;"` does the same as the last exemple but will dump on stdout what it is doing.

 To run this last exemple, just do `System.out.println(Utils.toLexer("?main = 'a' +'A' ;").parse("aA"));`

+# TODO
+add a way to handle left-recursion, better test it add a way to auto unnest branches with only one child and a way to control the auto unnest feature un the grammar (some kind of << operator, on either rule declaration and/or in rule uses)